 She also directed projects for the Louisiana Jazz Network, an umbrella group that was formed to represent and promote local musicians.
 The network included the Arts Council of New Orleans, the Louisiana Division of the Arts, Musicians for Music, the Louisiana Jazz Federation, the New Orleans Jazz and Heritage Foundation and WWOZ-FM.

 At the time she signed on with the federation, Jolly was attending around 80 music performances each month.
-Irked by the city’s lack of support for local talent, she found herself in violation of one of the “little rules” by which she lives: “You’re not allowed to complain about something unless you’re actively doing something to rectify it.”
+Irked by the city’s lack of support for local talent, she found herself in violation of one of the “little rules” by which she lives: “You’re not allowed to complain about anything unless you’re actively doing something to rectify it.”

 In 1987, a rejiggering of budget priorities at the foundation resulted in a loss of funding.
 By then the calendar had become something of an institution and was highly valued by local musicians.
 They rallied together to hold fundraisers, but after those proceeds were exhausted and Jolly had burned through most of her savings, she was forced to cease publication.